dukt/social-docs/en/registration.md

 # Registration

-With Social, registration becomes as simple as a login.
+With Social, registration becomes as simple as a click.

 ## Usage